 Why ground flax seeds?
 Because the whole flaxseed has a tough outer shell that isn’t permeable with the water.
 In other words, whole seeds won’t interact with water to create the gel we’re after.
 However, grinding the flax seeds breaks down that outer shell, allowing it to absorb the water.
 It’s perfect!

 To begin, simply add one tablespoon of ground flaxseed to a bowl.

-So, the flax egg ratio is easy: 1 tablespoon of ground flax seeds per 3 tablespoons of water.
+Just remember this flax egg ratio: 1 tablespoon of ground flax seeds per 3 tablespoons of water.

 Don’t like flax?
 Or can’t find the seeds in your area?
 The chia seed egg is also a great option.
 If there were sides to be taken in the flax egg vs chia egg debate, I’d be a neutral participant.
 I use them both and have had great success.